suPAR in the General Population

 - Physical inactivity3

-Moreover, an elevated suPAR level is associated with future incidence of:
+Moreover, elevated suPAR levels are associated with the future incidence of:

 - Cardiovascular diseases1,2,8